The Man Who Sold the World (song): Composition and recording

 Bowie's original recording is described by author Peter Doggett as "enigmatic", while Nicholas Pegg describes it as giving an "unassuming air of pathos and menace".
 Doggett notes that the track contains none of the "metallic theatrics" that are found on the rest of the album.
 Musically, the song opens with a repeating electric guitar riff from Ronson with an acoustic guitar from Bowie underneath it.
 (The electric bass and Moog synthesiser notwithstanding) O'Leary writes that apart from Ronson's electric guitar, the song is primarily acoustic.
 The chord structure is in the key of F with an A major chord "borrowed" from the D minor scale, similar to fellow album track "All the Madmen".
 Throughout the song, Visconti's bass "runs scales" under the chorus and a melody "elsewhere", Woodmansey plays "ecstatic" drum fills deep in the mix and Latin-style percussion "trembling" on the surface; Ronson uses feedback to introduce the chorus.
 Bowie's vocals are "heavily phased" during the verses and briefly doubled (which, in Bowie's words, "came as some surprise"), compressed and again double-tracked during the chorus.
 Douglas Wolk of Rolling Stone similarly calls Bowie's vocals and lyrics "haunting".
 Pegg describes the guiro percussion as "sinister", the guitar riff "circular" and Bowie's vocal "ghostly".
 The tracks ends with a coda, described by Doggett as a "haunting chorale" and by O'Leary as "ominous"; it contains wordless vocals and is primarily in D minor.

 Title and lyrics

-According to Doggett, the song's title has multiple "precursors": including a 1949 Robert A. Heinlein science fiction novella "The Man Who Sold the Moon"; a 1954 DC comic, "The Man Who Sold the Earth"; a 1968 Brazilian political satire, The Man Who Bought the World.
+According to Doggett, the song's title has multiple "precursors": including a 1949 Robert A. Heinlein science fiction novella The Man Who Sold the Moon; a 1954 DC comic, "The Man Who Sold the Earth"; and a 1968 Brazilian political satire, The Man Who Bought the World.
 However, none have a thematic link to Bowie's song.
 Pegg suggests that the title partly reflects an element of "self-disgust" Bowie has over the thought of "losing control" and "selling" his private life via profoundly personal music.